Netflix/vector/README.md

 ## Getting Started

-See the [GitHub Wiki](https://github.com/Netflix/vector/wiki/Getting-Started) for documentation on how to get started.
+See the [Getting Started Guide](http://vectoross.io/docs/getting-started.html) for documentation on how to get started.

 ## Issues